 Music in the Vines

-Put your roach stompers on and end the summer with a twang at the famous Tarara Summer Concert Series.
-This Labor Day Saturday, sing along to the sounds of Garth Brooks, Alan Jackson, Reba McEntire, Brooks & Dunn, Tim McGraw and more as the winery hosts cover band Nashville Nights – the Ultimate 90s Country Experience at the outdoor pavilion overlooking the lake.
-Meanwhile, at the other end of the county, 868 Estate Vineyards hosts the annual LoCo Music Fest on Sunday August 31 – some 50 bands and artists performing to raise money to buy equipment for local musicians.
-Artists scheduled to appear include The Darby Brothers, Ramona, Laura Cashman, Delta Spur and Todd Brooks with Pour Decisions.
+Put your roach stompers on and end the summer with a twang at the famous – and final! - Tarara Summer Concert Series.
+August sees performances by The Legwarmers, The Seven Wonders and Gonzo’s Nose while on Labor Day Saturday (September 5) sing along to the cool 70s sounds of Super Trans AM with The Darby Brothers.
+Meanwhile, at the other end of the county, 868 Estate Vineyards hosts its annual LoCo Fest on Labor Day Sunday (September 6) – some 50 bands and artists performing to raise money to buy equipment for local musicians.
+Artists scheduled to appear include Chris and Kendall, Zach Jones Band, Todd Brooks with Pour Decisions, Gary Smallwood and Mike Ault.
 You’ll be dancing on the lawns, wine glass in hand in no time.

 Sweet Treats